Want the perfect workout program?Take Quiz

-Justin Shier recently posted a video showing off 5 killer bicep exercises on his Youtube channel.
+Justin Shier posted a video showing off 5 killer bicep exercises on his Youtube channel.
 Shier is a top IFBB Pro that we can all learn from in building bigger biceps.
 Take a look at Shier's biceps workout below!

 Justin Shier is an IFBB Pro, entrepreneur, and owner of Duo Gym & Forward Inc in Oregon.
 Justin is also a sponsored athlete of Hostile Supplements.
 Justin placed first in the heavyweight category at the 2021 NPC National championship securing his card as an IFBB Pro.

 One of Shier's best looks is the front double biceps pose.
 Below he covers his favorite biceps exercises that helped him develop his guns.

 The bench should be set at a slight incline; you want just enough of an angle to be able to put your arms behind you.
 By doing your curls at an incline, you can better load your biceps at the lengthened position.

 Justin recommends facing your palms forward, with a big curl, good supination and squeezing at the top, and a slow and controlled negative.
 Supination is the rotation of the forearm and hand so that the palm faces forward/upward.